hyperjumptech/grule-rule-engine/docs/en/RuleEngine_en.md

 As explained above, the Rule engine will evaluate all Rules' requirements and add them into a list of conflicting Rules called the **Conflict Set**.
-If only one Rule is inside the list, it means that are no Rule(s) conflicting with that noe Rule.
+If only one Rule is inside the list, it means that there are no Rule(s) conflicting with that one Rule.
 The engine will immediately execute the Rule's action.

-If there are multiple Rules inside the set, there maybe conflicts.
-There are many conflict resolution strategies that can be implemented for this type of Ruel conflict resolution.
+If there are multiple Rules inside the set, there may be conflicts.
+There are many conflict resolution strategies that can be implemented for this type of Rule conflict resolution.
 The easiest way to resolve is through specification of a Rule's **salience** (also known as **priority** or **importance**).
 We can add an indicator of Rule **salience** or importance into a Rule definition like in the pseudocode below: